Where is the incision for minimally invasive anterior hip access? – Everything about AMIS & ALMIS

 - Numbness in the area of the anterolateral thigh

-- Neuropathic pain that can persist for months or even permanently
+- Neuropathic pain, which can persist for months or even permanently

-Particularly in early AMIS-like techniques, where the incision was made very far forward at the inguinal ligament, significantly higher rates of these nerve damage were described.
+Especially with early AMIS-like techniques, where the skin incision was placed very far forward on the inguinal ligament, significantly increased rates of these nerve injuries were described.

-Through the currently preferred anterolateral incision , the endangered nerve is significantly better protected, as the surgical approach proceeds slightly more laterally and safely circumvents the critical nerve zone at the SIAS.
+Through the currently preferred anterolateral incision approach the at‑risk nerve is protected much better, because the surgical pathway runs slightly more laterally and the critical nerve zone at the SIAS is avoided more safely.

 Hygienic disadvantages in robust or obese patients

 A central, often underestimated factor is the anatomical situation in the inguinal fold.
-An incision directly over the groin is located:
+A skin incision directly over the groin is located:

 - in a warm skin area